Five Books for a President Who Doesn’t Read

 Recognizing there are many books and little time, I would offer five suggestions that might appeal:

 The Killer Angels, by Michael Shaara.
-This brilliant historical novel was mentioned more than any other when I surveyed over 200 senior admirals and generals about books they would recommend on leadership.
+This brilliant historical novel was mentioned more than any other when my co-author and surveyed over 200 senior admirals and generals about books they would recommend on leadership.
 It follows generals on both sides of the Battle of Gettysburg and offers a stunning variety of leadership styles, from the quiet intellectual approach of Maine’s Joshua Chamberlain to the religious-based Robert E. Lee to the utter flamboyance of George Pickett.
 It teaches us that there is more than one way to lead and offers models across the spectrum of personality.

 Team of Rivals, by Doris Kearns Goodwin.
 Your aides have spoken about building such a team from time to time, and I am told you have had the book on your desk in Trump Tower.
 Many see that as a signal that you had decided to open your administration to talented outsiders to include those who had not supported you throughout the campaign.
 I hope you’ve actually read the book, but if not, I highly recommend it.
 The biggest problem our nation faces is gridlock.
 Successful leaders are unafraid to reach out to rivals, and doing so consistently would strengthen your team.